Pro wrestling oversaturated?

 AEW touts success

-Wednesday night’s edition of Dynamite was the highest-ranked program on cable TV for the 18-49 demographic.
+The Wednesday night’s May 5 edition of Dynamite was the highest-ranked program on cable TV for the 18-49 demographic.

 The show, subtitled Blood and Guts, drew 1,090,000 viewers, which is up from the 889,000 from last week when AEW had to compete with President Biden’s speech.